omahs/Auto-Photoshop-StableDiffusion-Plugin/docs/Home.md

 - **Load Previous Generations**: loads the images generated within this Photoshop file.
 - [[Pasted image 20230201161716.png]] hovering on the image loaded from history will allow bringing the image back into the Photoshop Layer stack
-- Clicking on the image will load the pluging settings for the image generation (seed and image generation configuration)
+- Clicking on the image will load the plugin settings for the image generation (seed and image generation configuration)
 - **Image Search**: loads a set of images from the internet, clicking on any of the images will load them into the layer stack.

 ## Prompts Library